Note

 Restrict access or encrypt the content in Microsoft 365 locations: - Block users from receiving email or accessing - Block everyone Configure an appropriate policy tip, for example: "A user that you specified isn't approved for access to PROTECTED items."
 Configure appropriate incident severity and notification options. |

-The following rule checks for PROTECTED markings applied to either x-protective-marking x-headers or subject markings and blocks the email if the recipient isn't part of the protected user's group.
+The following rule extends the example above by checking for PROTECTED markings applied via either x-protective-marking x-headers or subject markings.
+The rule then blocks the email if the recipient isn't part of the protected user's group.

 Conditions | Action |